whearn17/S2076-MinecraftScanner/README.md

 database info.

-To avoid giving myself a major headache I automatically delete the table and create it for you every time the program is run (if you already have a table  in your database called "minecraft" make sure to change the query in the code or else it will be deleted).
-It contains queries that I created and are not configurable without changing the code.
+To avoid giving myself a major headache I automatically delete the table and create it for you every time the program is run.
+I could implement a system where it queries the database and checks to see if an IP already exists to avoid duplicates but then I would also have to check whether any information about that server has changed.
+I may add this in the future but for now it stays.

+The queries that I created and are not configurable without changing the code.
 The reason for this is because there is a finite amount of information that these minecraft servers actually give so to create a whole system of configurable queries would be annoying and unnecessary.
 I will likely add an option to change the table name soon.

+### Warning
+If you already have a table in your database called "minecraft" make sure to change the query inside psql/db.py or else your table will be deleted.